pbryzek/kickstarter-analysis/README.md

 * Line Graph

 ### Trends Analyzed
-* Goal and Pledged amounts for Successful and Failed Campaigns across various countries and category types.
+* Goal and Pledged amounts for Successful and Failed Campaigns across various countries and category types
-* Categories in specific countries and displayed their outcomes visually by use of histrograms *
+* Categories in specific countries and displayed their outcomes visually by use of histrograms
+* Impact of Quarter of Campaign on amount Pledged